This is the multi-page printable view of this section. Click here to print.

 Table.
 API Gateway Trigger Required Information Items - After entering the required information, click the Confirm button.

-- When the popup notifying addition opens, click the Confirm button.
+- When the popup notifying the addition opens, click the Confirm button.

-You can connect multiple triggers to a single function and use them.
+You can attach multiple triggers to a single function.

-To modify the added trigger, follow the steps below.
+To modify the added trigger, follow these steps.

-- All Services > Compute > Cloud Functions Click the menu.
-Go to the Service Home page of Cloud Functions.
+- Click the All Services > Compute > Cloud Functions menu.
+Navigate to the Service Home page of Cloud Functions.

 - On the Function List page, click the resource to edit the trigger.
-It moves to the Function Details page.
+You will be taken to the Function Details page.

-- After clicking the Trigger tab, click the Edit button of the trigger whose settings you want to modify in the trigger list.
+- Click the Trigger tab, then in the trigger list, click the Edit button of the trigger whose settings you want to modify.
 The Edit Trigger popup window opens.

-- Trigger Edit After modifying the setting values in the popup window, click the Confirm button.
+- Edit Trigger After modifying the settings in the popup window, click the Confirm button.

-- The setting values vary depending on the type of trigger (see Cronjob Trigger, API Gateway Trigger).
+- The configuration values differ depending on the trigger type (refer to Cronjob Trigger, API Gateway Trigger).

-- When the popup notifying the edit opens, click Confirm.
+- When the edit notification popup appears, click Confirm.

 Delete Trigger